gridiron-zone/huddle/docs/docs/04-validators/07-validator-faq.md

 - **Initial commission rate**: The commission rate on block rewards and fees charged to delegators.
 - **Maximum commission:** The maximum commission rate which this validator can charge.
 This parameter cannot be changed after `create-validator` is processed.
 - **Commission max change rate:** The maximum daily increase of the validator commission.
 This parameter cannot be changed after `create-validator` is processed.
-- **Minimum self-delegation:** Minimum amount of Desmos tokens the validator needs to have bonded at all time.
+- **Minimum self-delegation:** Minimum amount of Huddle tokens the validator needs to have bonded at all time.
 If the validator's self-delegated stake falls below this limit, their entire staking pool will unbond.

-Once a validator is created, Desmos tokens holders can delegate tokens to them, effectively adding stake to their pool.
-The total stake of an address is the combination of Desmos tokens bonded by delegators and Desmos tokens self-bonded by the entity which designated themselves.
+Once a validator is created, Huddle tokens holders can delegate tokens to them, effectively adding stake to their pool.
+The total stake of an address is the combination of Huddle tokens bonded by delegators and Huddle tokens self-bonded by the entity which designated themselves.

 Out of all validator candidates that signaled themselves, the 100 with the most total stake are the ones who are designated as validators.
 They become **validators** If a validator's total stake falls below the top 100 then that validator loses their validator privileges: they don't participate in consensus and generate rewards any more.
 Over time, the maximum number of validators will increase, according to the following schedule (_Note: this schedule can be changed by governance_):